velmeshevlab/meta-tracker/README.md

+# meta-tracker basic tutorial
-# This is the analysis guide starting from a monocle 3 object to identify lineage-specific genes and compare conditions within the same lineage.
+This is the analysis guide starting from a monocle 3 object to identify lineage-specific genes and compare conditions within the same lineage.

 1. Import the monocle 3 object.